Pattern avoidance and RSK-like algorithms for alternating permutations and Young tableaux: The pattern

 \subsection{A second bijection, with a modified version of RSK}

 In this section, we reprove Theorem \ref{k+2thm} using a modification of the RSK insertion algorithm.
 Our modification is an extension of the bijection devised by Ouchterlony in \cite{ouch}.
-Recall that the RSK insertion algorithm is a map between $S_n$ and pairs $(P, Q)$ of standard Young tableaux such that $\sh(P) = \sh(Q) \vdash n$ with the following properties:
+Recall that the RSK insertion algorithm is a map between $S_n$ and the set of pairs $(P, Q)$ of standard Young tableaux such that $\sh(P) = \sh(Q) \vdash n$ with the following properties:

 \begin{thm}[{\cite[7.11.2(b)]{EC2}}] If $P$ is a standard Young tableau and $j < k$ then the insertion path of $j$ in $P \leftarrow j$ lies strictly to the left of the insertion path of $k$ in $(P \leftarrow j)\leftarrow k$, and the latter insertion path does not extend below the former. \end{thm} \begin{thm}[{\cite[7.23.11]{EC2}}] If $w \in S_n$ and $w \overset{\textrm{RSK}}{\longrightarrow} (P, Q)$ with $\sh(P) = \sh(Q) = \lambda$, then $\lambda_1$ is the length of the longest increasing subsequence in $w$. \end{thm}